 - Provide market differentiation compared to company/cloud peers

-- Automate functions to a level where IT costs are substantially less than the labor savings provided.
+- Automate functions to a level where IT costs are substantially less than the labor savings they provide.

 - System performance/reliability where business perception differs from IT metrics

-This problem is acerbated by efforts to move IT functions to low-cost countries to reduce costs.
-The general problem with offshore and nearshore relates to a bigger chasm between business function and the IT teams supporting business.
-Globalization also plays a part in this challenge when technical solutions are not coordinated globally with business resulting in:
+This problem is acerbated by efforts to outsource IT functions to reduce costs.
+The general problem with offshore and nearshore outsourcing relates to a bigger chasm between business function and the IT teams supporting business.
+Globalization also plays a part in this challenge when technical solutions are not coordinated globally resulting in:

-- Poor business adoption which requires more labor to perform functions which were not automated (ineffective)
+- Poor business adoption requiring more labor to perform functions which were not automated (ineffective).

-- IT Strategy align evolving technology to business function
+- Aligning IT Strategy to evolving technology and business function.

 Corporate IT Governance

-Scope/requirements for higher priority projects/requests need to be agreed together with business.
+Requirements for higher priority projects need to be agreed upon together with business.
 This agreement needs to be documented regardless of SDLC (Waterfall /Agile).
-This level of formality drives the careful consideration of business together with IT which will increase the overall effectiveness of IT providing business needed automation.
+This level of formality drives the careful consideration of business alongside IT, which increases the overall effectiveness of IT while providing business the needed automation.

 By providing business with meaningful metrics, the business can prioritize infrastructure upgrades as part of the overall prioritization process.